Family accuses local coroner of allowing organ donation at the expense of finding out why a teenager died

 Sokol Law settles another funeral home negligence case

+The crash victim had not set up any funeral arrangements to be followed in the event of her death.
 Her adult sons called various funeral homes to get estimates for the costs of a funeral.
-One of the several funeral homes they called went and picked up the body without the family’s permission or consent.
-After picking up the body from the county coroner, they then had the body embalmed, also without authority or consent.
+One of the several funeral homes they called went and picked up her body from the county coroner without her family’s permission or consent.
+After picking up the body, the funeral home then had the body embalmed, also without authority or consent.

-Under Ohio law, funeral homes are required to have consent before picking up a deceased body and are required to get written consent before embalming.
+Under Ohio law, funeral homes are required to have consent before picking up a deceased body, and are required to get written consent before embalming.
 Neither of these things were done in this case.

 The case was settled short of litigation.
 The amount and terms of the settlement are confidential.